Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 In Korea, the first glass of the night is not just a drink—it’s a social contract.

-The Bonding Moment: Pouring the first glass for others is a way to kick off the night, signaling that we are now "on the same team."
+• The Bonding Moment: Pouring the first glass for others is a way to kick off the night, signaling that we are now "on the same team."

-The Rule of "Two Hands": When pouring for an elder, you must hold the bottle with both hands (or place one hand on your chest/arm while pouring).
+• The Rule of "Two Hands": When pouring for an elder, you must hold the bottle with both hands (or place one hand on your chest/arm while pouring).
 When receiving a drink, you must also hold your glass with both hands.
-It sounds simple, but it creates a moment of focus and connection between the two people.
+I always make it a point to pour the first glass for my staff to show my appreciation for their hard work—it’s a small gesture that goes a long way in building loyalty.

 3. Essential Etiquette: The Dos and Don'ts